FBEZ/workshop-esp-idf/content/workshops/esp-idf-basic/assignment-1-1/index.md

 2. Change the displayed string.

 {{< alert iconColor="#df8e1d" cardColor="#edcea3">}}
-In this workshop, we'll be using VSCode extension.
+In this workshop, we'll be using VS Code extension.
 If you didn't install it yet, please follow [these instructions](https://docs.espressif.com/projects/vscode-esp-idf-extension/en/latest/).
 {{< /alert >}}

 ## Step 1: Create and test a project from an example